Social Media Marketing

-Your message can spread from user to user if it resonates.
+Useful content is the most important thing.
+The 80/20 rules applies here.
+80% of your content should be useful and interesting.
+No more than 20% of your content should be sales related.
+Done well your message can spread from user to user when it resonates.
 It resonates because it appears to come from a trusted — third-party source, a weak-tie, and not your company directly.

 There are two kinds of relationships people can have.
-Close real relationships like with your family and friends; the people you have to face in person.
-Then there are the weak relationships, or “weak-ties.”
+Close real relationships like with your family and friends; the people you face in-real-life (IRL), in person.
+Then there are the weak relationships, or weak-ties.
 Weak-ties are the online relationships with people you may, or may not, have met.
-Weak-ties are also known as Weak-Links.
+Weak-ties are also known as weak-links.

 In general, people trust advice from their weak-ties more than their real friends, family, and peers.
-You can ask 100 online friends if you should buy “those shoes” in one click.
+You can ask 100 online friends if you should buy those shoes in one click.
 That’s instant gratification to help you make decisions.
-This is also called “crowd sourcing.”
+Some may call this crowdsourcing.